OlegOAndreev/scratchers/README.md

 Various Rust-related experiments and benchmarks.
+Run cargo android for building for aarch64.

 TODO:
 * Add various versions of v3 (with workgroup memory)